 – Occasional evening and weekend hours required.

-- Valid state driver’s license required OR proficient with public transportation.
+– Must have access to reliable vehicle OR proficient with public transportation.

-- John James Audubon Center is dedicated to building a culturally diverse organization and strongly encourages applications from minorities and women.
+– Audubon Pennsylvania is dedicated to building a culturally diverse organization and strongly encourages applications from minorities and women.

-– June 10-12: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
-(Meals, transportation and accommodations provided.)
+– June 16 – 18: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
+(Food, transportation and accommodations provided.)

-– August 14: Watershed Fellowship Summit (location to be announced).
+– August 20: Watershed Fellowship Summit (location TBA).

 How to apply:

 Please send a cover letter and resume to:

 John James Audubon Center

 People of color, minorities, women, disabled persons, and veterans are strongly encouraged to apply